Judges Simon E. Sobeloff and Joseph R. Byrnes formed the cornerstone of Gordon Feinblatt LLC.

-Dealing with issues of major importance to the city of Baltimore was a common thread throughout Gene Feinblatt's fifty-year legal career.
+Dealing with issues of major importance to the City of Baltimore was a common thread throughout Gene Feinblatt's 50-year legal career.
 He was Chairman of the Baltimore Urban Renewal Agency, which facilitated the transformation of the Inner Harbor and the rehabilitation of many inner-city neighborhoods.
 Gene also served as special counsel to the Maryland Stadium Authority during the development of Camden Yards.
-He later became Chairman of the Maryland Hospital Association, and helped to develop the nation's first hospital cost review process.
+He later became Chairman of the Maryland Hospital Association and helped to develop the nation's first hospital cost review process.

 Donald Rothman graduated from Harvard Law School in 1948 and served as Chairman of the firm's Litigation Department for more than 35 years.
 He was a Fellow of the American College of Trial Lawyers and one of the most sought-after litigators in Maryland.

-In 1981 to accommodate its growth, the firm purchased the Garrett Building in Baltimore City.
+In 1981, to accommodate its growth, the firm purchased the Garrett Building in Baltimore City after having resided in the building since 1967.
 The building was originally constructed in 1913 as the banking and brokerage house of Robert Garrett & Sons and was recognized as "one of the handsomest and most striking structures in the financial district."
 The firm committed to restore the historic structure to its original grandeur and it is now listed on the National Registry of Historic Places.

-In 2012 Michael C. Powell became Managing Member.
-The leadership team of Barry Rosen and Michael Powell has proven extraordinarily effective in guiding the Firm through its very successful transition from a first to a second generation law firm.
+In 2012, Michael C. Powell became Managing Member.
+The leadership team of Barry Rosen and Michael Powell proved to be extraordinarily effective in guiding the firm through its very successful transition from a first-generation to a second-generation law firm.